Enzo Siragusa Reveals the Secret to Throwing the World’s Finest Underground Parties

 So rest assured, when we say Enzo Siragusa knows how to host one hell of an underground party, we aren't shitting you.

-Enzo: The most important thing you have to create is a certain vibe for an underground party.
-I've always focused firstly on the sound and when I say 'sound,' I'm referring to technically how a system resonates and reverberates.
+Enzo: The most important thing is you have to create is a certain vibe for an underground party.
+I've always focused firstly on the sound and when I say 'sound,' I'm referring to technically, how it resonates and reverberates.
+To the system.
 You need it bass heavy, essentially.
 There's no point just throwing a party for the sake of throwing it.
 So the sound is really very important and I've always invested a great deal in that, which is why we never booked a lot of big DJs in the early days.
 It was just residents because we made most of our gamble into the acoustic treatment of the room and stuff like that.
 So it's about how it sounds in there and, of course, the actual programming of the music.

 The last step is always the venue itself.
 The location and its feel.
 I always model my parties based on our first venue, 93 Feet East.
 The place was just incredible.
 It's a very old brewery from the 1800s.
 It's got a history.
 And it had real character.
 So when you walked in, you had this really weird feeling of, "Where the hell am I going?
 This is a bit strange and a bit weird.
 But it's cool!"
 And that set the tone when you arrived.
 FUSE's next spot in Shoreditch at Village Underground was every bit as imposing.